 Note the very small span between deep yellow and magenta (especially between orange and crimson), the large span between middle blue and turquoise, and the large span between blue green and light yellow.
 In CIELAB:

-Green blue is the complement of middle orange
+Green blue is the complement of deep red

 See the CIELAB uniform color space for more information.